life-itself/artearthtech.com/content/blog/2018-05-01-mcgilchrist-master-and-his-emissary-notes.md

 ## 2. Brain lateralization is significant

+Brain lateralization is significant.
 Significant not just in the basic sense that, say, language is left-lateralized but in the deeper sense that there is, crudely, a left-brain and right-brain way of seeing and being in the world.
 (Note: the two hemispheres work in collaboration and almost no function is completely lateralized)

-* Left-brain: perceive in pieces, serially.
+**Left-brain**: the left brain perceives in pieces, serially.
 Analytical, logical, dislikes paradox.
 Focused on the familiar, on categorising.
 Language and symbols.
 Grabbing, controlling, goal-oriented (it controls the right hand which is usually dominant).

-* Right-brain: gestalt, sees a whole, all at once.
-Experiencing, comprehending, happy with contradiction, common-sense.
+**Right-brain**: the right brain is gestalt, it sees as a whole, all at once.
+It is the source of experiencing and comprehending.
+It is happy with contradiction, the seat of common-sense.
 Focused on the new, on discovery, on relations and connectedness (rather than difference and categories).
 Handles metaphor and music.

 ## 3. The left-brain should be the servant of the right brain.

 The left-brain should be the servant of the right brain.
 It is the right brain that sees the world as a whole.

 As McGilchrist puts it: the right brain experience goes out into the left brain and then comes back to form a coherent whole in the right brain ...

 ## 4. But the left brain is taking over

 But, at least in western culture, the left brain (or the left brain way of seeing the world) has been taking over.
-The servant is usurping the master -- the emissary has taken over from the master.
+The servant is usurping the master -- the emissary has become the master.

 We can trace periods where the balance between the hemispheres has changed with the left or right more dominant.
 Part II of the book provides fascinating argument and evidence for this claim.

-[ed: necessarily this section is much more speculative: McGilchrist is  talking about vast swathes of human history in all its complexity and then seeking to demonstrate a connection with the initial speculation about hemisphere based ways of seeing the world.
+[ed: necessarily this section is much more speculative: McGilchrist is  talking about vast swathes of human history in all its complexity and then seeking to demonstrate a connection with the initial evidence for hemispherical differences in ways of seeing the world.
 I see this section as more fascinating than convincing -- and as somewhat secondary to the main thrust of the argument.
 This is something McGilchrist himself acknowledge: "These thoughts [in Part II] are inevitably contingent, to some extent fragmentary and rudimental.
 [Introduction]"

 ## 5. Especially in the West